cbrauchli/CBOperationStack/README.md

     - (void)addOperationAtBottomOfStack:(NSOperation *)op;

-which effectively allows you to use `CBOperationStack` as a queue.
+which effectively allows you to use `CBOperationStack` as a queue as well.

 `CBOperationStack` does not implement either the `+ (id)currentQueue` or `+ (id)mainQueue` methods yet.